-Project-level impacts related to the creation of a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment would be less than significant.
+Impacts related to the release of hazardous materials into the environment would be less than significant without mitigation with compliance with the City's Methane Ordinance.
 Therefore, no mitigation measures were required or included, and the impact level remains less than significant.

-Threshold (c): Would the Project emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within 0.25 mile of an existing or proposed school?
+Threshold (c): Would the Project emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?